 Once marketers build a brand, based on an ultra-premium ideology, there is no going back.
 If Grey Goose is made from the finest water, wheat and traditions, then the bar has been set and going back is not an option.

 What happens if after sourcing all of the best ingredients, replicating the finest technology, designing an elegant bottle, and producing the best marketing campaign ever, the product still tastes crappy compared to the competitors, who sell at half the price and makes no grandiose claims?
 There are two options.
 First, you can take the Scotch approach and say “it is supposed to taste like that, and by ’that’ we mean the finest drink you’ll ever have“.
 A Scotsman can pull that off, vodka PR people can’t.
 The second option is to delve into the occult food additives codex, and “encourage” the best ingredients into being their very best.

 The problem with number two is it contradictions the marketing.
 If you have the best of everything, why does the product not come out as the best tasting?
 Well, that’s partly the process of distillation.
 It’s also why I think most PR people don’t understand what makes a distillery work.

 So this leads us back to the Occult Food Additives Codex.
 The rules say you can add “stuff” to vodka and still call it vodka.
 One of the key additives for alcohol is glycerine (glycerol).
-This pleasant little molecule is a sugar alcohol, that naturally taste sweet.
-It also has the advantage of taking the “sharp” edges off of alcohol, or making it taste smoother.
-Basically it’s Barry White for vodka.
+This pleasant little molecule is a sugar alcohol, that naturally tastes sweet.
+It also has the advantage of taking the “sharp” edges off of alcohol or making it taste smoother.
+Basically, it’s Barry White for vodka.

 So what is the truth, does Grey Goose use glycerine in their spirits?
 Do other vodka makers use it?
 The answer is….